Lumiwealth/lumibot/docsrc/getting_started.rst

 .. code-block:: python

+    from lumibot.backtesting import YahooDataBacktesting
+    from lumibot.entities import TradingFee

     # Create two trading fees, one that is a percentage and one that is a flat fee
     trading_fee_1 = TradingFee(flat_fee=5) # $5 flat fee
     trading_fee_2 = TradingFee(percent_fee=0.01) # 1% trading fee